justin-napolitano/running/index.md

 ### Adapting to The Terrain

 Like everything in life I must adapt to my environment.
-It is irrational to act in a way that is contrary to one's environment.
-Nature is not fixed however.
-I do not act according to the platonic immovable ideal of nature.
-I adapt to the Hobbesian reality of a shifting terrain.
+It is irrational to act in a way that is contrary to reality.